IXZZZ9/XIZENG.github.io/_pages/about.md

 - Novel gradient-based early stopping criterion for transformer training
 - 30-50% reduction in training time with maintained or improved performance
-- Open-source implementation on GitHub, PyPI, and Hugging Face
+- Open-source implementation on GitHub and PyPI

 </div>
 </div>